 403. Church History: The Church and the Protestant Reformation.
 The history of the reform movement is traced in its development on the Continent and in England.
 Special attention is given the great leaders of the Reformation, the Roman Counter-Reformation, and the Religious Wars terminating with the Peace of Westphalia.
 Prescribed, second year, two hours, second semester.
 Professor Nash.
+Taught by Professor Bennetch, fall semester, 1946-1947.

 404. Church History: The Church in Modern Denominationalism and Church Polity.
 A survey of Romanism in modern times, and the Protestant denominations since the Reformation.
 Special attention is given to the American Churches.
 Prescribed, third year, two hours, first semester.
 Professor Nash.
-Taught by Professor Harrison, winter semester, 1945-1946.